VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 `cd Setup_Offline_VBLUno_Linux_xxx`

-`sudo chmod 777 Setup_VBLUno_Linux`
+`chmod a+x Setup_VBLUno_Linux`

-`sudo ./Setup_VBLUno_Linux`
+`./Setup_VBLUno_Linux`

-   * You have to wait until the program announce “The installation was successful”
+  * You have to wait until the program announces “The installation was successful”

   * Note: Preferences->Additional Boards Manager URLs always has this content (You can add multiple URLs, separating them with commas):
   `https://raw.githubusercontent.com/VNGIoTLab/Arduino_VBLUno_nRF51822/master/package_vngiotlab_vbluno_index.json`

 ## Bootloaders

-* Bootloader helps Arduino IDE can upload firmware for VBLUno boards via serial ports.
-VBLUno boards are sold , bootloaders are preloaded. **_Normally, you can skip this step._**
+* Bootloader helps Arduino IDE upload firmware to VBLUno boards via serial ports.
+VBLUno boards sold on the market already includes bootloaders. **_Normally, you can skip this step._**

-* In the folder is named "VBLUno_nRF51822_board\bootloader", it contains bootloader_38400.hex and  source code.
+* In the "VBLUno_nRF51822_board\bootloader" folder, there are bootloader_38400.hex and its source code.

-* To load bootloader, connect the board with your PC, using a CMSIS-DAP module via SWD interface (J5), it will create a virtual disk (MBED), drag and drop bootloader.hex into this disk.
+* To load bootloader, connect the board with your PC, use a CMSIS-DAP module via SWD interface (J5), it will create a virtual disk (MBED).
+Drag and drop bootloader.hex into this disk.

 ## How to play

 **1. Connect VBLUno board to PC via USB port**

-  * Switch bridge at jump J7 to position allow to upload firmware through serial ports (USB ports on VBLUno boards) by bootloaders (position 1-2, near black Power jack).
+  * Switch bridge at jump J7 to the position which allows to upload firmware via serial ports (USB ports on VBLUno boards) by bootloaders (position 1-2, near black Power jack).

   * Then press Reset button.
 At this time, two Leds on board are lighting up.

 **2. Open Arduino IDE**